 Broccoli Rabe with Roasted Tomatoes

-To make the broccoli rabe with tomatoes, chef Scott Frantangelo roasts the tomatoes to intensify their flavor.
-Roasting is a good way to use them out of season.
+Chef Scott Frantangelo roasts tomatoes to intensify their flavor -- it's a good way to use them out of season.

 - 10 tablespoons extra-virgin olive oil